Looking for a Turks and Caicos Family Resort? We are breaking down all there is to see and do as a family at Beaches Resort Turks and Caicos.

-A few months back, my family and I had the opportunity to go to Turks and Caicos, and island in the Caribbean!
+A few months back, my family and I had the opportunity to go to Turk's and Caicos.
+It is an island in the Caribbean!
 Not only my husband and two kids, but my sister, brother-in-law, and my two nephews.
 I know, awesome right?

-It was an absolute dream and I of course have a million and one pictures, but considering all the questions I've been asked about the trip since we got back, I thought it might make it easier if I broke the trip down into three categories in hopes of answering most your questions as well as share our adventures.
+It was an absolute dream and I of course have a million and one pictures.
+I've been asked a ton of questions about this trip.
+My thought is that it might make it easier if I broke the trip down into three categories.
+My hope is that this will answer most of your questions as well as share our adventures.
 The three categories I am going to cover are:

-Flying home was a lot easier as we didn't have as long of a layover as we did on the way there.
-We left Turks and Caicos around lunch time were home to San Diego by the night.
+The flight home was a lot easier.
+We didn't have as long of a layover as we did on the way there.
+We left Turks and Caicos around lunchtime were home to San Diego by the night.
 Easy peezy!

-The staff was very accommodating throughout the resort and all spoke perfect English (for those that wondered if they spoke English.)
+The staff was very accommodating throughout the resort and all spoke perfect English.

 There are different villages within the resort and all of them were quite nice.
 Each village's architecture (Caribbean Village, Key West, Italian, French, etc.) reflected that part of the world.
 Including the pools